SaschaKrug/django-component-kit/README.md

 In this case partials are coming in for the rescue.
 Just put all subcomponents into a partial inside the main component.
 With this, even IDE support is present for seeing where which function is being called.

+Hint: The partials are cached, so you can use a lot of them without performance impact.

 ## Usage
 You can directly write the partial inside the main component at any point in the template.
 Only if the `inline` argument is set to `True`, the partial will be rendered inside the main component.
 If not, it will be hidden.
 The example uses